ytliu0/ChineseCalendar/README.md

 - calendar.js: JavaScript file for handling the activities on index.html, index_chinese and index_simp.html.
 - table.js: JavaScript file for handling the activities on table.html, table_chinese.html and table_simp.html.
 - split.js: JavaScript file for handling calendars in 221-280, 384-589 and 947-1279.
-- ancientCalendars.js: contain functions that handle the calendars before 104 B.C.
+- ancientCalendars.js: contain functions that handle the calendars before 104 BCE.
 - sunMoonData.js: Dates and times of moon phases and solar terms from -3501 to 3502 in JSON.
 - sunMoon.js: JavaScript file for handling the activities on sunMoon.html, sunMoon_chinese.html and sunMoon_simp.html
 - Julian.js: JavaScript file for handling the activities Julian.html, Julian_chinese.html and Julian_simp.html